JD-01-DEV/Roka-AI/README.md

 3. Choose the Device in your respective IDE.

-4. Run / Build App and see it in qction.
+4. Run / Build App and see it in action.

 ### AVD (Android Vertual Device)